MarcoValente/academic-responsive-template/markdown/research.md

 * The matter-antimatter asymmetry of the universe.
 * The unification of electroweak, strong and gravity forces.

-One way to test our explanations to these questions is through dedicated physics experiments.
-A particular category are collider experiments, allowing to probe the existence of new phenomena at high energy.
+One way to test our explanations to these questions is through **collider experiments**, allowing to probe the existence of new phenomena at high energy.

 <!-- ## The ATLAS detector at the Large Hadron Collider (LHC) -->
 <figure class="image" style="float: left; padding-top: 3%; padding-bottom: 2% ;padding-right: 3%;">